 What qualities makes someone a good Councillor?

-In a Council of 11 people, it is important to be able to collaborate with others across differences of political stance and of opinions.
-Sometimes that means being able to accept a compromise, or to advocate for one.
+In a Council of 11 people, it is important to be able to collaborate with others across differences of political stance, party colours and of personal opinions.
+Sometimes that means being able to accept a compromise, or even to advocate for one.